 Should They Stay or Should They Go?

 As mentioned, crows can actually be of great benefit to gardeners suffering a pest problem.
 They’ll help you get rid of grasshoppers, grubs, and other common bug pests.
-However, they’ll also swipe food from bird and squirrel feeders and sometimes chase other birds away.
+However, these larger birds will also swipe food from bird and squirrel feeders and sometimes chase smaller birds away.